-Plantar warts are small, rough bumps that appear on the feet, typically on the balls and heels, where pressure is highest.
+Plantar warts are small, rough growths that appear on the feet, typically on the balls and heels, where pressure is highest.
 This pressure can cause the wart to grow inward beneath a thick layer of skin (a callus).
 Plantar warts are caused by the Human Papillomavirus (HPV), which enters through small cuts or breaks in the skin on the soles of the feet.
 While most plantar warts aren’t serious and often disappear on their own, especially in children under 12, they can be treated with self-care methods or by consulting a doctor for quicker removal.

-Symptoms and indicators of plantar warts include:
+Signs and symptoms of plantar warts include:

 Consult your doctor about the growth on your foot if:

 Plantar warts are caused by an HPV infection that affects the outer layer of skin on the soles of the feet.
-The virus enters through tiny cuts, fractures, or vulnerable areas, leading to the formation of warts.
+The virus enters through tiny cuts, breaks, or vulnerable areas, leading to the formation of warts.
 In adults, these warts can persist for several years, while in children, they may last from a few months up to two years if left untreated.

 There are around 100 different types of HPV, and the virus is quite common.
 However, only a few types are responsible for causing foot warts.
 Warts found on mucous membranes or other skin areas are usually associated with different strains of HPV.